-In 2015 the government introduced the Better Care Fund (BCF) in an attempt to bring health and social care together in an integrated way.
-The BCF is a combination of government funding from the Department of Health and the Department for Communities and Local Government (DCLG) and includes the grant allocation for Disabled Facilities Grants (DFG).
-The 2017-19 Integration and BCF policy framework document lists the conditions that the better care fund must be used to address.
+In 2015 the government introduced the Better Care fund in an attempt to bring health and social care together in an integrated way.
+The fund is a combination of government funding from the Department of Health and the Department for Communities and Local Government and includes the grant allocation for disabled facilities grants (DFG).
+The 2017-19 Integration and Better Care fund policy framework document lists the conditions that the better care fund must be used to address.